Fish to Eat for Health: Dietitian Advice

 Above all, if you’re considering taking a fish oil supplement, talk to your UnityPoint Health primary care provider.

-Risks of Eating Fish
+Risks of Eating Raw Fish and Shellfish

-Fish can contain salmonella and bacterium, which cooking will kill when the temperature reaches 145 degrees, and the fish is opaque (not shiny and see through) and separates as flakes.
+Fish can contain salmonella and bacterium, which cooking kills when the temperature reaches 145 degrees, and the fish is opaque (not shiny and see through) and separates as flakes.
 Shellfish will open when cooked properly.
 If your shellfish doesn’t open, don't eat it.
 Food borne illness may occur if fish is kept too long after preparation, stored improperly or undercooked.

 When it comes to the risk of eating raw fish, like sushi, there are some precautions.
 The source sushi comes from is extremely important.
 You’ll want to make sure it’s fresh and it’s been handled properly, or there's a risk of food poisoning.
 The fish used in sushi shouldn’t have any obvious odors and shouldn’t fall apart.